cr4nk3d/sleek-expense-tracker/README.md

 3. Start adding your expenses!

 ## 📝 Usage
-- Enter a description, amount, date, and category
+- Enter a description, amount and category
 - Save to see totals update
-- Filter or remove entries as needed

 ## 📄 License
 This project is open-source.